OptiMUS-0.3: Using Large Language Models to Model and Solve Optimization Problems at Scale: Methodology

 \subsubsection{Confidence-based user/LLM feedback}

-In the context of real-world optimization modeling, it is exceeding rare for a natural-language problem description to correspond to an unambiguous MILP formulation.
+In the context of real-world optimization modeling, it is exceedingly rare for a natural-language problem description to correspond to an unambiguous MILP formulation.
 Rather, the process of optimization modeling generally involves many cycles of formulation and user feedback to arrive at a correct model for the problem.
 OptiMUS-0.3 simulates this process in order to detect errors and improve its solve rate.
 OptiMUS-0.3 can use a confidence-based reflective method to decide when to request help with its formulation, either from a user (if available) or another (more powerful) LLM.

-First, following the methodology of existing work on confidence calibration in LLMs \citep{virk2024enhancing}, we prompt the system to asses its confidence in its output on a scale of 1 to 5.
-If the confidence score is less than 4, OptiMUS-0.3 asks the user (or a stronger LLM) to help.
+First, following the methodology of existing work on confidence calibration in LLMs \citep{virk2024enhancing}, we prompt the system to assess its confidence in its output on a scale of 1 to 5.
+If the confidence score is less than 5, OptiMUS-0.3 asks the user (or a stronger LLM) to help.
 The user can decide to either keep the output (e.g., constraint, code), remove it, or modify it.
+This confidence mechanism is applied across all three extraction and modeling modules: parameter extraction, variable identification, and constraint extraction.
 In the OptiMUS webapp (\cref{webapp}), this feature is used to highlight outputs that merit particular attention.
 In our experiments (\cref{sec:experiments}), this feature is turned off by default to facilitate streamlined and reproducible testing without a user in the loop.
 See \cref{fig:llm_feedback} for an example of how a weaker LLM (Llama-3-70B) can call on a stronger LLM (GPT-4o) when it is not confident in its solution.